-The GSSC reports directly to the BSC to ensure our Group's sustainability agenda, commitments and issues are effectively and practices for the Group. discussed, approved and implemented.
-The membership of the Committee comprised of the GMD, Group Chief Financial Officer, Sustainability Leads (for each business segment) Group Head of Sustainability, Sustainability Leads (Plantation, Refinery, Oleochemical, and Commodity Marketing), and Senior Sustainability functions across the business operations are assisted by Management from Group Support Functions as determined by the the division's Sustainability Lead by ensuring sustainable practices and Chairman of the Committee.
-Sustainability leads for each business compliances are fully embedded within each operating unit.
-Operating divisions will play the main role in implementing all sustainability units together with regional sustainability teams are responsible requirements and standards.
-They are also responsible to execute in ensuring regular internal sustainability audits, engagement with and monitor all relevant sustainability initiatives and grouprelevant stakeholders as well as regional sustainability meetings and wide commitment like IOI's Net-Zero target.
-They will present management reviews are being conducted in a timely manner.
+The GSSC reports directly to the BSC to ensure our Group's sustainability agenda, commitments and issues are effectively discussed, approved and implemented.
+The membership of the Committee comprised of the GMD, Group Chief Financial Officer, Group Head of Sustainability, Sustainability Leads (Plantation, Refinery, Oleochemical, and Commodity Marketing), and Senior Management from Group Support Functions as determined by the Chairman of the Committee.
+Sustainability leads for each business divisions will play the main role in implementing all sustainability requirements and standards.
+They are also responsible to execute and monitor all relevant sustainability initiatives and groupwide commitment like IOI's Net-Zero target.
+They will present the sustainability highlights and divisions' performance during bi-annual committee meetings.
+The committee also will exercise their responsibilities in reviewing policies, standards and sustainability risk, ensuring the efficient functioning of IOI's Grievance Mechanism, including reviewing the contents of the Annual Sustainability Report as required under various local and international requirements.